The best vertigo home remedy includes natural dietary supplements, vertigo treatments and exercises.

 These are widely available in grocery stores, but it is important to make sure not to take too much of this particular vertigo home remedy.
 It can, in large doses, be toxic to humans.

-Juiced ginger also has this effect, but it can be offset by combining the ginger with other juices to make a less concentrated drink.
+Juiced ginger has a strong lemony taste, but it can be offset by combining the ginger with other juices to make a less concentrated drink.
 Unfortunately, this vertigo home remedy does not fix the problem for long periods of time, and so it must be continued while the vertigo persists.

 However, avoidance is usually not a good long-term plan, as this can significantly decrease quality of life.
 If the vertigo is caused by alcohol consumption, though, avoidance may be the only option available.